tryton/trytond/doc/ref/transaction.rst

 .. method:: Transaction.set_cursor(cursor)

     Modify the cursor of the transaction and return a `context manager`_.
-The previous cursor will be retored when exiting the `with` statement.
+The previous cursor will be restored when exiting the `with` statement.

 .. method:: Transaction.new_cursor()